 Other teaching staff will be kept up to date informally by the Headteacher/SENDCo and formally at staff meetings and training.
-In the last academic year, staff have been trained in dyslexia friendly strategies, supporting children with ASC, An introduction to Attachment Disorder, EAL and Scaffolding Vs Differentiation.
+In the last academic year, staff have been trained in Inclusive quality first teaching, ASC friendly strategies, Learning Plans and supporting children who are neurodivergent.

-Teaching Assistants who support individual pupils and groups of pupils need to have a wide range of curriculum and special educational needs knowledge.
+Teaching assistants who support individual pupils and groups of pupils need to have a wide range of curriculum and special educational needs knowledge.
 This will be regularly updated through attendance at school based INSET sessions, subject department meetings, conversations with individual subject teachers, attendance at reviews and SEND Department briefings.

-5.10 Securing equipment and facilities
+5.10 Securing Equipment and Facilities